ThomasWilshaw/ThomasWilshaw.github.io/srgb_rec709_viewing_conditions.md

 # "Correct" sRGB and Rec.709 Viewing

-A lot of confusion has been generated surrounding the proper way to display Rec.709 and sRGB images.
-To clarify my own thoughts and hopefully help others I've outlined my understanding below.
+There is a lot of confusion surrounding the proper way to display Rec.709 and sRGB images and to clarify my own thoughts and hopefully help others I've outlined my understanding below.
 Be warned, I am no expert here and if you see errors please do inform me.

 To view images strictly per specification (assuming you're starting from open domain uniform tristimulus image) the short answer is:

-- **sRGB:**
+- **sRGB[^sRGB]:**
     1. Encode with the two part OETF
     2. Display on a monitor with a `2.2` power function EOTF in a dim surround

-- **Rec.709**:
+- **Rec.709**[^Rec.709]:
     1. Encode with the two part OETF
-    2. Display on a monitor with a `2.4` power function (BT.1886) in a dark surround
+    2. Display on a monitor with a `2.4` power function (BT.1886[^BT.1886]) in a dark surround

 That is the correct way to view images.
-However as most images are not viewed under ideal circumstances things get a little more complicated
+However as most images are generally not viewed under ideal circumstances things get a little more complicated

 ## Implicit vs Explicit Management